csc301-fall-2022/team-project-5-frontier-college-m/README.md

 - Backend code can be found in the `server` directory.
 - The backend is built using [tRPC](https://trpc.io/) to allow sharing types between the frontend and backend.
+- Database can be accessed using [Prisma](https://www.prisma.io/) ORM.

 ## Notes